Before you start a SATAC application, familiarise yourself with the application process.

 Online application services

-After you have applied, use SATAC’s online application services to:
+After you have applied, you can login to your application to:

 Your responsibilities as an applicant